MartinMaka/martinmaka.github.io/_posts/2020-02-15-Factors-that-influence-hotel-price-in-Singapore.md

 # Import data
 The data was scraped from Booking.com using Octoparse.
-The scraping was carried out on November 8, 2019 for three nights of stay - Dec 20, 2019 to Dec 20 2019.
-If there is a Christmas holiday effect, we assume it acts on the all hotels in the same way.
+The scraping was carried out on November 8, 2019 for three nights of stay - Dec 20, 2019 to Dec 22 2019.
+The prices are the sum of the price for the cheapest room at the hotel available at Booking.com (the prices that are shown when searching for accomodation)for the two nights, if there is a Christmas holiday effect, we assume it acts on all the hotels in the same way.

 Below is the url for the search.